 The Ministry of Reconciliation

-It should be apparent to anyone even casually reading the news that the world is becoming more divisive.
-Some might argue the earth has always experienced conflict, which is probably accurate, and only proves that humanity continues to go through cycles of self-destructive behavior that ultimately leads to major national and international conflicts.
-Are we in that same place today?
-A new survey from the Pew Research Center reveals the political polarization in the United States has reached a dangerous extreme.
+It should be apparent to anyone reading the news that the world is becoming more divisive.
+Some might argue the earth has always experienced conflict.
+This is probably true, but it only proves that humanity continues to go through self-destructive behavior cycles, ultimately leading to major national and international conflicts.
+The question is, are we in that same place today?
+A new survey from the Pew Research Center reveals that political polarization in the United States has reached a dangerous extreme.

 To the Church in Rome